-1. Functional Families Meet Basic Needs
+1. Recovering Families Meet Basic Needs

 Functional families are consistently meeting each individual's most basic needs for food, shelter, and clothing.
 A family that is food insecure, shelter insecure, or without the basic clothing needed, is vulnerable is every way.
 Growth is almost impossible when survival itself is the everyday focus.